cglosser/QuEST/CONTRIBUTING.md

   * Set class names in `CamelCase` and variable/function names in `snake_case`.
   * Short variable names are right out.
 Be descriptive and try to make your code read like a sentence. `chi[i][j]` doesn't work nearly as well as `damping_parameters[particle_idx][derivative_idx]`.
   * This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.

+### References and Pointers

+   * Prefer passing references/values instead of pointers unless a given function _needs_ a pointer (likely to give ownership of a shared resource or abstract type).
+This pushes the responsibility of checking for null pointers higher in the function tree, thereby reducing error-checking boilerplate.

 ## Academic integrity